brandongregory/dndhelp/src/5e-build-guides/sling-builds.md

 ## <a name="Why-Use-Slings"></a>Why Use Slings?

 As a primary weapon, slings lag behind other ranged weapons.
-They do less damage than shortbows or light crossbows (both simple weapons) and have a lot of the same drawbacks.
+They do less damage than shortbows or light crossbows (both simple weapons) and have the same drawbacks.
 The reasons to choose a sling are more practical.

 The sling is a weapon that can be easily hidden and snuck into areas where weapons are not allowed.
-Additionally, you don’t have to use purchased sling ammunition—you can easily collect rocks or other small objects to use.
+You don’t have to use purchased sling ammunition—you can easily collect rocks or other small objects.
 You can get a bag of 1,000 ball bearings for 1 gold and never have to worry about ammunition again, and no one will think anything of you bringing the bag somewhere weapons are not allowed.
-This makes the sling a great weapon for intrigue campaigns or any mission where you’ll have to go somewhere without your main weapons.
+This makes the sling great for intrigue campaigns or missions where you’ll go somewhere without your weapons.

-One other synergy that slings have the most ranged weapons don’t is with the Crusher feat.
+One other synergy that slings have is with the Crusher feat.
 Being able to hit an opponent with a ranged attack and knock it back 5 feet can offer some interesting tactical choices to combat that aren’t available with other ranged builds.

-One area slings really shine, though, is as a backup weapon.
+One area where slings shine, though, is as a backup weapon.
 A monk might use a quarterstaff or her fists most of the time, but a sling weighs next to nothing and can give her a ranged option if she needs it.
-Monks in particular can get a lot of use out of a sling with the updated Monk class options in Tasha’s.
-You can mark a sling as a Dedicated Weapon, allowing its damage to scale with your martials arts die, making it a much more powerful weapon than it ordinarily is.
-You can also use Focused Aim to dramatically increase your accuracy.

 Beyond all that, the main reason to use slings is simply for flavor.
-Halflings in particular have a lot of thematic tie-ins with slings, but any small race, or any character with decent Dexterity, can be fun to give a sling to.
+Halflings have a lot of thematic tie-ins with slings, but any small race, or any character with decent Dexterity, can be fun to give a sling to.

 ## <a name="Slinger-Monk"></a>Slinger Monk